Mega Man (character): In other games

 Mega Man has made appearances in several game projects outside of his original series.
 He appears as a playable character in Marvel vs. Capcom and Marvel vs. Capcom 2 assisted by Rush and Beat as a representative of the Capcom brand.
 He has also been featured in the 3D shooter Cannon Spike, and the SNK vs. Capcom: Card Fighters digital collectible card games.

 Non-playable cameo appearances by Mega Man occur most often in other Capcom licensed games, and he is often seen as a background character.
 Such appearances include Capcom World 2, Street Fighter Alpha 3, Marvel Super Heroes vs. Street Fighter, Pocket Fighter, Mighty Final Fight, Power Stone 2, Boktai, Boktai 2, Lunar Knights, The Misadventures of Tron Bonne, Onimusha Blade Warriors, and Tatsunoko vs. Capcom.
 Animated incarnations of Mega Man were common in the early 1990s, particularly in North America.

 Mega Man also appears a playable guest character in some games from other developers.
 In Nintendo's Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
 Ultimate, Mega Man appears using movement and attacks based upon the gameplay and graphical style of the original Mega Man games.
 Mega Man could also be unlocked during a crossover event in Nintendo and Cygames' Dragalia Lost called "Mega Man Chaos Protocol", wherein he assists the protagonists in defeating Dr. Wily after they are transported to the game's world.
-Mega Man is scheduled to appear as a playable character in Sega's Sonic Racing: CrossWorlds via downloadable content.
+Mega Man appears as a playable character in Sega's Sonic Racing: CrossWorlds via paid downloadable content.